aswinramani/MLND-Capstone/README.md

 3. Quandl (Stock data)
 4. TA-Lib (For computing Technical Indicators)
 5. Sklearn  (MinMaxScaler, Algorithms, R-squared score, GridSearchCV, TimeSeriesSplit)
-6. Matplotlib (for plotting graphs and histograms)
+6. Arrow (uses training period to figure out the start and end dates)

-7. Arrow (uses training period to figure out the start and end dates)
+Please refer to the official websites of the above mentioned libraries to install them.

 ### Default Settings